Wayne Williams' house.

 Williams' parents no longer live at this address.
 The property was last sold in 1993 for $49,500.

-The photograph of Wayne Williams on the right was taken in 1999.
+The photograph of Williams on the right was taken in 1999.
 To this day, he still proclaims his innocence.

-The task force determined that the odds of such a match was 1 in 7,792 (0.0128%).
+The task force determined that the odds of such a match were 1 in 7,792 (0.0128%).

-Jimmy Ray Payne and Nathaniel Cater.
+Jimmy Ray Payne and Nathaniel Cater

 On February 27th, 1982, Williams was found guilty of the murders of Jimmy Ray Payne and Nathaniel Cater.

-The police believe that the "splash" they heard in the early hours of May 22nd, 1981, was the sound of Cater's body being thrown into the Chattahoochee River.
+The police believe that the splash they heard in the early hours of May 22nd, 1981, was the sound of Cater's body being thrown into the Chattahoochee River.

-The James Jackson Parkway bridge.
+James Jackson Parkway bridge

 This is the location where Williams reportedly stopped to dump the body of Nathaniel Cater.

 Fortunately, a four-man surveillance team on the other side heard the splash and spotted his vehicle driving over the bridge shortly afterwards.
-At that point, he became their top suspect.

 This bridge is roughly 8 miles away from the house at 1817 Penelope Road.